shopware/docs/resources/references/upgrades/administration/vue3.md

 ## Conclusion

-This document emphasizes the crucial need to update your Shopware extensions to Vue.js 3 as Vue.js 2 reaches its end of life on December 31st 2023.
+This document emphasizes the crucial need to upgrade your Shopware extensions to Vue.js 3 as Vue.js 2 reaches its end of life on December 31st 2023.
 Here's a concise recap of the key points:

 - **Transition to Vue 3**: Shopware will adopt Vue.js 3 from version 6.6 onwards.
 - **FAQ**: Addressing frequently asked questions:
   - **Extension Compatibility**: Plugin-based extensions with custom administration code are primarily affected.
 App-based extensions remain unaffected.
   - **Breaking Changes**: Vue 3 introduces significant modifications, necessitating review through the Vue.js migration guide.
   - **Migration Steps**: Adapting your Shopware plugin to Vue 3 involves aligning dependencies and adhering to Vue 3's API changes, following the Vue 3 documentation.
 - **Dual Compatibility**: For plugins serving both Shopware 6.5 and 6.6, separate versions are required.
 - **Support**: Find support in the Shopware community Slack channel #vue3-update.